petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 ![Use the modal action to redirect users to a specified URL and render its content in a modal window.](./data-set-view-actions/images/07.png)

+!!! important
+    When using a Modal action, make sure the destination URL works well inside a modal.

 To create a modal action,

 1. Under the Action Behavior section, select *Modal* as the Type.